tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 As I became increasingly interested in and inspired by the Cubists, I learned that these artists and their work were in turn inspired by Paul Cézanne's paintings.
 Indeed, *The Cubist Epoch* mentions him with about the same frequency as Mondrian mentions the "plastic means!"

-After reading a few chapters of *The Cubist Epoch* I eventually caved in to this curiosity, and searched for books about Cézanne in the Denver Public Library.
+After reading a few chapters of Cooper's book I eventually caved in to this curiosity, and searched for books about Cézanne in the Denver Public Library.
 This was during the Coronovirus pandemic in 2020, so I had to put the seven books I found on hold and arrange to pick them via their curbside holds service.

 These books are large and printed on high-quality paper, so they're very heavy.
 When I went to pick them up it took two people to carry them all out to my car!

-It was in one of these books that I finally learned exactly what Mondrian meant by the term "plastic means."
+It was in one of these books that I finally found a definition of the term "plastic means."

 ## The Plastic Means